Menu

 Procedure

-How the Diagnosis of Thalassemia is Done?
 Thalassemia is diagnosed with a blood test.
 The blood count allows you to evaluate the shape and number of red blood cells, as well as the overall amount of hemoglobin.
-The biochemical study of hemoglobin allows for the differentiation of alpha-thalassemia from beta-thalassemia.…
+The biochemical study of hemoglobin allows for the differentiation of alpha-thalassemia from beta-thalassemia.
+Finally, genetic analyses can be used to determine the number of mutated genes and consequently the severity of Thalassemia.

 The Most Important Frequently Asked Questions